-Secretary—Bob Hernandez: is a native San Franciscan, son of immigrant parents from Nicaragua.
+Bob Hernandez is a native San Franciscan and the son of immigrants from Nicaragua.
 He attended Lowell High School and graduated with honors from City College of San Francisco, San Francisco State University, and the University of California Berkeley where he received his Master in Social Work.
 Bob is a passionate leader and has dedicated his life to improve the lives of Latino children, youth and families in San Francisco.
-Recently retired, Bob served as a clinical social worker in San Francisco’s Department of Public Health for more than twenty years providing leadership in the Children Services and Behavioral Health Division.
+Retired, Bob served as a clinical social worker in San Francisco’s Department of Public Health for more than twenty years providing leadership in the Children Services and Behavioral Health Division.

 Bob currently serves as the President of Mission Council Board of Directors and is the founding board member of the Cesar Chavez Parade and Recognition Council.
 Bob has received many recognitions for his contributions among them, a Certificate of Recognition from the San Francisco Board of Supervisors for Outstanding services to the Spanish Speaking Community of San Francisco, Certificate of Appreciation from the San Francisco Education Fund for San Francisco Public Schools and Coleman Advocates for Children and Youth and Families.
 He also received an award from the Department of Human Services for improving services to the Latino community and earned a Lifetime Achievement and Community Service award from the National Latino Peace Officers Association-SF Chapter.

-Alan Levinson: Has served on the Good Sam board of directors for almost 25 years.
-He has a B.A. in business from Arizona State University, an M.A. in Hebrew Letters from the Hebrew Union College and is an ordained rabbi.
-He has been a tireless advocate for immigrants and minorities since the mid sixties and just returned from two years living in Mexico.
-As a nonprofit activist volunteer in San Francisco assisted with the transitioning of thousands of immigrants into the workplace.
-For several decades Alan worked for Northern California Grantmakers as a Program Executive working with Levi Strauss, James Irvine Foundation, San Francisco Foundation, Marin Community Foundation, Chevron, and Apple Corporation dispensing emergency loans and grants to local social service agencies.
+Alan Levinson is a long-time Good Samaritan board member.
+He has a B.A. in business from Arizona State University and an M.A. in Hebrew Letters from the Hebrew Union College.
+An ordained rabbi, he has been a tireless advocate for immigrants and people of color since the mid-sixties.
+As a nonprofit activist, he has worked as a volunteer in San Francisco who assisted thousands of immigrants transition into the workplace.
+For several decades Alan worked as an Executive for the San Francisco Jewish Community Center and then at Northern California Grantmakers where he was the Program Executive in charge of Emergency Loans and Grants.
+He worked with the San Francisco Foundation, Apple, Marin Community Foundation, Levi Strauss, Chevron, Apple, and the Walter and Elise Haas Fund.

 Mary L. Vargas

-Mary L. Vargas: Founder of Achieve Consulting Group.
-An organization effectiveness expert, Mary has an unwavering belief that by building on strength, teams/ leaders/ organizations can overcome thorny issues, imagine and create vibrant futures, deal with tough situations and decisions, and be stronger for the process.
-Mary lives in San Francisco with her husband, Jose, and serves on Good Samaritan’s board development committee.
+Mary L. Vargas is founder of Achieve Consulting Group.
+An organization effectiveness expert, Mary has an unwavering belief that by building on strength, teams and organizations can overcome thorny issues, imagine and create vibrant futures, deal with tough situations and decisions, and be stronger for the process.
+Mary lives in San Francisco with her husband, Jose.

 Charmaine lives in the Potrero Hill neighborhood of San Francisco with her husband.
 When they’re not here, they prefer to be traveling in Central and South America.